gopancakes/site/content/en/about/index.md

 ## Do you have a recommendation? 🎉

 Amaaazing! 🥹
-Please open [an issue](https://github.com/eliflores/gopancakes/issues) in the [gopancakes repository](https://github.com/eliflores/gopancakes/).
+Please open [an issue](https://github.com/gopancakes/site/issues) in the [gopancakes/site repository](https://github.com/gopancakes/site/).

 And thank you! 🥞